bitcode/windows-est-clock/README.md

 3. Collect release notes
 4. Create and push a Git tag
 5. Trigger the GitHub Actions workflow to create the release

+## Technical Details

+EST Clock is a lightweight Windows application written in C++ using the Win32 API.
+It uses minimal system resources and has no external dependencies.

+### How It Works
+- The application creates a transparent, always-on-top window to display the time
+- It uses the Windows API to retrieve the current UTC time and converts it to Eastern Time
+- The system tray icon provides easy access to show/hide the clock and access settings
+- The application automatically adjusts for daylight saving time changes
+- Time zone conversion logic handles various edge cases including:
+  - International date line crossing
+  - Daylight Saving Time transitions
+  - Month and year boundary changes
+  - Different user local time zones

 ## For Developers: Building from Source